JordanMPDS/chowdown/_recipes/knoephla-soup.md

 - 1 can evaporated milk

 directions:
+- "### Knoephla Dough "
+- To make the dough, beat egg in medium bowl
+- Stir in milk
+- Stir in flour, baking powder, and salt results in a very soft dough.
+- Place 1/2 tsp sized balls in simmering soup
+- "### Soup "
-- Peel and chop potatoes into 2" pieces.
+- To make the soup, peel and chop potatoes into 2" pieces.
 - Add potatoes and onion to large pot.
 - Add water, bouillon, butter, parsley, salt, and pepper.
 - Simmer until potatoes are tender.
 Add knefla dough and simmer for 30 minutes.
 - Take off heat and add evaporated milk.

-components:
-- Knoephla Dough

 ---